Using our products

-D - Diffuse color, B - Bump, P - Displacement, S - Specularity, G - Glossiness, R - Reflectivity, O - Opacity, A - Anisotropy.
+D - Diffuse color, B - Bump, N - Normals, P - Displacement, S - Specularity, G - Glossiness, R - Reflectivity, O - Opacity, A - Anisotropy.

-With this notation you can see directly what a map is, how it relates to other maps and what recommended setting are - all without the need to consult the catalog.
+With this notation you can see directly what a map is, how it relates to other maps and what recommended setting are - all without the need to consult the reference guide or texture browser.